 Trash cans: Sprinkle a light layer of DE at the bottom of your trash can to absorb odors and moisture.
 This can also help deter pests like flies and maggots.Shoes and gym bags: Sprinkle a small amount of DE inside shoes and gym bags to absorb odors and moisture.
 This can help prevent the growth of bacteria and fungus, which can cause unpleasant smells.

-Cat litter boxes: Mix a small amount of DE into your cat's litter box to help absorb odors and moisture.
+Cat litter boxes: Mix a tablespoon of diatomaceous earth for each cup of litter you use in your cat's litter box to help absorb odors and moisture.
 This can also help control the growth of bacteria and reduce the risk of infection for your pet.